anotherAsad/AdvancedComputerSystems/Project4/readme.md

 In addition to this, every node in a tree also supports a `mutex` for `atomicity` of access.
 This way, no two threads access a single node at once, and the shared data does not get corrupted.

+The advantage of multi-threading will be shown in the results section.

 <h3>SIMD support for search/scan</h3>

 The tree itself is not amicable to SIMD implementation of lookup.
 However, the in memory compressed stream can be searched very quickly using SIMD instructions.